sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 ### USB-C and 5V

 The DataLogger IoT comes equipped with a USB type C socket which you can use to connect it to your computer to view the output and configuration through the serial terminal, or plug in a USB-C power supply.
 The DataLogger IoT includes the configuration channel resistors needed to tell the power supply to deliver **5V**.
 You can use your USB-C laptop charger as the power source should you need to, even though it normally delivers a much higher voltage.

-There is also a **5V** pin.
-However, this is not connected to the same USB bus.
+There is also a **5V** power input pin.
+You can use this to feed in 5V power from an external source.
+The maximum voltage is **6.0V**.
+The 5V pin is diode-protected and so is the USB-C power input, so it is OK to have both connected at the same time.
+This pin is ideal if you want to power your DataLogger from regulated solar power or a different type of power supply.
+You can not use the 5V pin as an output.

 <div style="text-align: center;">
   <table>